How to Get Your Fundraising Engine in Working Order

 So you put it off.
 But if you do that, you’re doing your nonprofit – and your important mission – a major disservice.
 After all, if you fundraise for your organization, you’re the engine that makes everything else work.
 And if you want to move forward and have impact, you need an engine that’s efficient and productive.

-And perhaps you’re a board member who wants to do the right thing but have no idea what that means.
+Or perhaps you’re a board member who wants to do the right thing but have no idea what that means.
 And hitting up all your friends, family and business associates makes you cringe.

 Whatever your personal role at your organization, I want to help you get a whole lot better – and more comfortable – asking people for money.
 Your organization depends on it.
 Here’s what I have in mind.